MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxpairwisecrosstab.md

  #rxPairwiseCrossTab:  Apply Function to Pairwise Combinations of an xtabs Object

- Applies to version 9.1.0 of package RevoScaleR.

  ##Description